nest/nest-simulator/doc/userdoc/installation/docker.rst

 |macos| |linux| |windows| Docker
 --------------------------------

 Docker provides an isolated container to run applications.
-The NEST Docker container includes a complete install of NEST and is set up so you can create, modify, and run Juptyer Notebooks and save them on your host machine.
-(See the Note below for alternative ways to use the Docker container.)

 1. If you do not have Docker installed, follow the Docker installation instructions for your system here: